 - The ch 1, at the beginning of the rows does not count as a stitch.

-- The back is worked in the round with a slip st, the stem is worked back and forth and the leaf is just chs.
+- This pattern is worked in the round (from the center out) with a slip st into the first st of the row.
+The stem is worked back and forth and the leaf is just chs.

 - You need to know how to create a slip knot on your hook for this pattern.

-- Color A is tan, color B is red and color C is brown in the photos.
+- For an apple: color A is tan, color B is red and color C is brown in the photos.
+For a pumpkin: colors A and B are orange and color C is brown.

 - Height: 1.5″ (not including findings)